-How does the immune system fight off threats to the brain?April 30th, 2012 in Medical research /
+How does the immune system fight off threats to the brain?April 30, 2012 in Medicine & Health / Medical research

 Like a police officer calling for backup while also keeping a strong hold on a suspected criminal, immune cells in the brain take a two-tier approach to fighting off a threat, new research from the University of Michigan Health System finds.

 For the first time, the scientists managed to capture that reaction in action, showing how certain immune cells locked onto a model of virus-infected brain cells, while also sending signals to neighboring uninfected cells to let them know about the immune attack.

 The findings may help research on how the brain fights off viruses and tumors.
 It also aids the search for ways to harness the immune response to attack and kill brain tumor cells -- or to calm the overzealous self-attack that occurs in people with certain autoimmune diseases.

 Published online today in the Proceedings of the National Academy of Sciences, the findings illuminate how cells called CD8+ T cells, or "killer" T cells, carry out their police-like role.
 Pedro Lowenstein, M.D., Ph.D., professor in the Department of Neurosurgery at the U-M Medical School, led the research team.

 He explains that the research yields new insight into the nature of the "gasket" that forms between killer T cells and their target cells, i.e., infected -- or tumor -- cells.
 Killer T cells go after cells when they detect the presence of foreign proteins, called antigens, on the cell surface.

 The gasket-like structure creates an area between the two cells called an immunological synapse -- and has been thought of by some scientists as a tight seal.
 Studies, including previous ones by Lowenstein's team, have suggested that it allows the killer T cell to lock on to its target and bombard it first with molecules called cytokines, and then with chemicals that break down the infected cell and kill it.